Who Knew There Were So Many Uses For Coffee Filters?

-Use a couple of coffee filters to help soothe puffy and itchy eyes.
-Soak the coffee filters in brewed tea (chamomile works well) or just plain water, then chill them in the fridge.
-Then fold the filters up and place them over your eyes as a soothing cold compress.
-Ahh!
+Use a couple of coffee filters to help soothe puffy, itchy eyes.
+Just soak them in brewed tea (chamomile works well) or plain water, then chill them in the fridge.
+Then fold the filters and place them over your eyes as a soothing cold compress — ahh!

-Coffee filters are the perfect tool for spreading oil or butter into your cooking and baking pans, because they don’t leave behind any fibers or residues.
-Just dip the filter into a bit of oil or softened butter, and rub it around the inside of your pan!
+Coffee filters are great for greasing baking dishes and pans with oil or butter because they don’t leave behind any fibers or residue.
+Just dip the filter into a bit of oil or softened butter and rub it around the inside of your pan!

-You can shield your nice dishes from scratches and nicks by stacking them with coffee filters between each dish.
+You can protect your nice dishes from scratches and nicks by layering coffee filters between each dish as you stack them.
 Coffee filters are strong enough to stand up to the movement of the dishes, but soft enough to prevent additional damage.